 Surely, it was not a dialogue Montoya could have with his Stanford colleagues in the mid-2000s.
 He had to get them past the shock that he was even seeing patients and that he believed the patients were suffering from a disease.
 A year after he published his first paper on Valcyte therapy, Montoya admitted nonetheless that he was bringing patients into the Stanford infectious disease clinic "...through the back door."

 Since receiving $5 million from an anonymous donor in the mid-2000s, Montoya currently has created at Stanford a robust "ME/CFS Initiative" with multiple collaborators.
 He also has co-authored studies with NYC's Ian Lipkin at Columbia in the realm of cytokines and he will be among the investigators named on Columbia's grant submission to the NIH on May 2 for funding to create Centers for Research.
 He will also be named on the Open Medicine Foundation grant application to the NIH.
+And he is applying on behalf of his Stanford Initiative for his own center.
 Thus, it seems possible that Montoya will be participating in more than one center.
 No fewer than nine groups are applying for a center; no one yet knows how many there will be.
 Competition is fierce.
-In future NIH bureaucrats will find it difficult to justify their failure to fund on the tread worn complaint that too few researchers are applying for grants or that not enough scientists are interested or qualified.
+In future NIH bureaucrats will find it difficult to justify their failure to fund on their tread worn complaint that too few researchers are applying for grants or that not enough scientists are interested or qualified.

 "You have to find the best people for each of the pieces," Montoya says.
 "If you pretend to be the expert on everything that you are working with, it's doomed to failure--or if not failure, it goes lower.
 The best thing is to have a vision, a big umbrella with an overarching vision, and then all the other pieces working with that.
 You cannot condescend or patronize, because everyone has the expertise and everyone is moving.
 And your vision can change.
 But if you said 'My ultimate dream is to eradicate M.E. from the surface of the earth,' nobody would argue with you.
 And then if you move closer to earth, and you say 'My ultimate goal is to find a cure for M.E.,' nobody would argue.
 If you go even smaller--'My ultimate goal is to find an effective treatment for M.E., not even necessarily a cure.'
 So--if you have that crafted--then it's easy to align people around you.
 But if you say, 'My ultimate goal is to find an immune abnormality,' then you exclude the geneticist, you exclude the pathogen discovery.